-The benefits of music for children are well-known: it’s good for their memory; improves coordination; boost their reading, comprehension, and math skills, and it nurtures their creativity and self-expression.
+The benefits of music for children are well-known: it’s good for their memory; improves coordination; boosts their reading, comprehension, and math skills, and it nurtures their creativity and self-expression.
 Also, it’s a good way to start learning a new language!
-With these musical instruments coloring pages, your child will practice coloring skills while getting to know some music related vocabulary in English.
+With these musical instruments coloring pages, your child will practice coloring skills while getting to know some music-related vocabulary in English.

 Through coloring, just like with music, children get to develop fine motor skills, which play an important role in both their academic and personal life.